 Organizations undergoing digital transformation are increasingly looking at Salesforce Configure Price Quote (CPQ) implementations to help streamline the traditionally manual-heavy sales process.
-CPQ automatically generates accurate proposals and quotes making sure product configurations are feasible, notifying stakeholders of impending tasks and ushers each sale through complex workflows throughout the customer journey.
+CPQ automatically generates accurate proposals and quotes making sure product configurations are feasible, notifying stakeholders of impending tasks, and ushers each sale through complex workflows throughout the customer journey.
 The result?
 A faster, more efficient, more accurate sales process.

 The problem is that many organizations think that CPQ implementation is easy.
-Hire a consultant, install some software and train users on new processes and procedures.
+Hire a consultant, install some software, and train users on new processes and procedures.
 Zip, Zang, Zoop, we’re done.
 Unfortunately, that is never the case.
 I’ve personally sat in on multiple scoping meetings with clients who are not prepared.
-They haven’t done any planning, set expectations or talked with other departments that are part of the sales process such as finance, product management or IT.
+They haven’t done any planning, set expectations, or talked with other departments that are part of the sales process such as finance, product management, or IT.

 Projects that are not planned properly are being set up for failure.
-Scopes that are not properly fleshed out result in additional requirements being added in during the project, causing the project to go over budget.
-Communication between departments break down and consultants get frustrated—leading to bad feelings that stall progress.
+Scopes that are not properly fleshed out result in additional requirements being added during the project, causing the project to go over budget.
+Communication between departments breaks down and consultants get frustrated—leading to bad feelings that stall progress.
 The result is a haphazard Salesforce.com CPQ solution that doesn’t meet anyone’s needs and often leads to more complexity and more manual processes—the opposite of the project’s intended purpose.

 In order to get the most value out of their Salesforce CPQ implementation, organizations need to come into that initial scoping meeting prepared.
 There needs to be a value statement that explicitly states why engagement is necessary and what the organization hopes to achieve.
 Expectations need to be set, and all stakeholders from up and down the sales process need to be fully engaged.